-Note, that for beacons only capable of processing Type-1 RLMs tests h) to k) inclusive below do not apply,;
+Note, that for beacons only capable of processing Type-1 RLMs tests h) to k) inclusive below do not apply.

-- h) monitor the GNSS Receiver and ensure that it turns on at 39 minutes +/- 5 seconds after the next natural hour (e.g. if the beacon was first activated at 10:11 check to ensure that it turns on again at 11:39 +/- 5 seconds).
-Note 39 minutes equates to the M{offset} value for, the encoded 15 Hex ID; - i) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes after which time it may turn off, or remain on, or turn on and off one or more times; - j) monitor the GNSS Receiver for a further hour and ensure that it turns on at 39 minutes +/- 5 seconds after the next natural hour (e.g. if the beacon was first activated at 10:11 check to ensure that it turns on again this time at 12:39 +/- 5 seconds); and - k) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes, after which time the test may be stopped and the beacon turned off.
-Leave the beacon turned off for a minimum period of 15 minutes before commencing the next test.
+- h) monitor the GNSS Receiver and ensure that it turns on at 52 minutes +/- 5 seconds after the next natural hour (e.g. if the beacon was first activated at 10:11 check to ensure that it turns on again at 11:52 +/- 5 seconds);

+Note that 52 minutes equates to the Moffset value for the encoded 15 Hex ID;

+- i) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes after which time it may turn off, or remain on, or turn on and off one or more times; - j) monitor the GNSS Receiver for a further hour and ensure that it turns on at 52 minutes +/- 5 seconds after the next natural hour (e.g. if the beacon was first activated at 10:11 check to ensure that it turns on again this time at 12:52 +/- 5 seconds); - k) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes, after which time the test may be stopped and the beacon turned off; - l) record the results of the test and observations in the Table F.1, test parameter 18; and - m) leave the beacon turned off for a minimum period of 15 minutes before commencing the next test.